Population about 107,000

 Quiet, nice, typical small town in agricultural heartland of California

-Acore_Beauty_4_U_Luv Says: LOCATION, LOCATION, LOCATION Nestled at the base of the magnificent Sierra Nevada Range, Visalia's Central California location is an asset to both business and visitors.
-The city is located 185 miles north of Los Angeles and 225 miles south of San Francisco at the junction...
+LOCATION, LOCATION, LOCATION Nestled at the base of the magnificent Sierra Nevada Range, Visalia's Central California location is an asset to both business and visitors.
+The city is located 185 miles north of Los Angeles and 225 miles south of San Francisco at the junction of Freeway 99 and Highway 198.
+In addition, Visalia is located midway...more

-Acore_Beauty_4_U_Luv Says: Family owned and operated since 1966, The Vintage Press is a dining venue for all occasions.
+Family owned and operated since 1966, The Vintage Press is a dining venue for all occasions.
 Whether it is a family dinner, Sunday brunch, that very special occasion, or a business or casual lunch… there is something special to be enjoyed by all at The Vintage Press.
-Nestled...
+Nestled in the city of Visalia, California, between Bakersfield and Fresno, The...more

-PinkFloydActuary Says: The restaurant itself is your standard brew pub.
+The restaurant itself is your standard brew pub.
 There are three main seating areas - outside (which was extremely popular in the spring), an upstairs seating area and the bar area, home to about half a dozen booths.
 This is where I found myself.
-After the initial wait to be...
+After the initial wait to be seated, the service was pretty fast and friendly enough.
+The restaurant...more

 This a KQQL place to do da bump and grind at.
 It is spacey, plenty of bouncers, DJ knows his stuff.
 Last time I partied here, I was comatose the following day.